 Speak to yourself the way you speak to your friends and family.
 Encourage yourself in the same ways and you will notice a positive shift in your mindset.

 Also be patient with yourself.
 It’s hard to practice positive self-talk but it is necessary so that you can feel at your best mentally and emotionally.
+This is a toxic habit you need to quit because you should be your biggest advocate.

 Feeling Guilty About Not Being Where You Want To Be